Square Foot Garden: The Easy Way To Plan Yours

 I grow a square-foot garden in my yard because I can make this type of garden much more accessible.
 I can care for and harvest my plants easily as well because of the 4×4 or 4×10 garden boxes that make reaching around the plants so much easier.

-Therefore, I can install a grid for easy layouts to keep my plants nicely spaced and properly in their places.
+Square foot gardening helps me to be able to install a grid for easy layouts to keep my plants nicely spaced and properly in their places.
 I can install water irrigation for each box to ensure my plants are adequately hydrated.
 I do not have to combat weeds all season and I do not have to till my ground!

 There are a ton of fun tools for square-foot gardening on the market that make this type of gardening fun.
 There are seed spacing mats, water irrigation grids, grid boxes, prebuilt garden boxes, soil mixes, water globes, greenhouse boxes, and so much more fun stuff.

-FREE Square Foot Garden Printable Planner
+Square Foot Garden Printable Planner

 How to Plan Square Foot Garden Layouts